tonysamperi/ts-luxon/projects/app/src/docs/docs/moment.md

 # For Moment users

-Luxon borrows lots of ideas from [Moment.js](http://momentjs.com), but there are a lot of differences too.
+TSLuxon borrows lots of ideas from [Moment.js](https://momentjs.com), but there are a lot of differences too.
 This document clarifies what they are.

 ## Immutability

-Luxon's objects are immutable, whereas Moment's are mutable.
+TSLuxon's objects are immutable, whereas Moment's are mutable.
 For example, in Moment:

 ```js
 var m1 = moment();